positive rating

 Binary data is represented numerically, and is most often used in the creation of statistical models.
 These models can be used to track the likelihood of an individual to make a certain choice, among other things.

 Nominal data is used to label a subject without the use of numerical figures.
-These include multiple-choice survey responses, or cases where subjects are allowed to self-sort into a particular group.
+These include multiple-choice political survey responses, or cases where subjects are allowed to self-sort into a particular group.

 Game Theory Models